danwfreeman/R-Crux/readme.md

 #

-There are a number of tables with in the `chrome-ux-report`, many have a histogram type layout and are very data instensive.
+There are a number of tables within the `chrome-ux-report`, many have a histogram type layout and are very data intensive.

-Given that, I quickly hit my data quotas, so I changed the scope of this report to fit wihin what I could query for (for free)
+Given that, data quotas were met, therefore the scope of this report was adjusted to what could be queried within the free tier.

-Looking at the `materialized` table and by `country_summary`, I was able to extract enough useful information to make a reasonbly helpful report in R
+Looking at the `materialized` table and by `country_summary`, there was enough useful information to make a reasonably helpful report in R

 ### Steps